Friday, 13 December 2019

 After the battle "What is clear from these traditions is that Alexander and Poros made an honourable peace and became friends.
 From the unanimous remark of these authors that Poros was reinstated in his state and the territories conquered by Alexander in India [meaning territories other than those ruled by Poros] were added to his dominion, it is also evident that the belligerents met together on a footing of equality before the issue of the battle could be precisely ascertained."

-Sometimes even a wrong turn brings forth positive results.
-This is what exactly happened when in search of the above mentioned mound I turned towards a village Shaheedanwali, just a couple of kilometers out of Mandi Bahauddin city at 32°36'43.70"N; 73°31'24.58"E, we found an ancient mound, beside Shaheewanwali village.
-A part of this too is currently being used as a burial ground.
-A mausoleum of a saint is also located on the mound including many huge banyan trees.
+Sometimes, even a wrong turn brings forth positive results.
+This is exactly what happened when in search of the above-mentioned mound, I turned towards a village, Shaheedanwali, just a couple of kilometers out of Mandi Bahauddin city at 32°36'43.70"N, 73°31'24.58"E, we found an ancient mound beside Shaheewanwali village.
+A part of this, too is currently being used as a burial ground.
+A mausoleum of a saint is also located on the mound, including many huge banyan trees.
 This mound covers a large area over 35 acres, just 2.5 kilometers west of the mound at Lakhne Wala.
 In the absence of any proper excavation, no information is available about its history or significance.

 Banyan trees on the mound near Shaheedanwali.
 (25.072019.)